SysKitTeam/docs-point/product-updates/point-17-release-note.md

 # SysKit Point 17

-**SysKit Point 17 is here**!

-Along with autumn comes a new version of SysKit Point packed with new features and improvements!
-Find what's new in the list below.
+Let the festivities begin; **SysKit Point 17 is here**!
+Although it's still November, we bring you many gifts and treats to sweeten your end of the year!
+The list is long, so scroll down fast!

 [Try SysKit Point trial](https://www.syskit.com/products/point/request-a-free-trial/) and [tell us what you think.](https://www.syskit.com/company/contact-us/)